fulvivan/photo-like-reality/README.md

-# Nome e Descrizione
+# Name and Description

 Photo Like Reality

-E' un'applicazione web responsive per la ricerca e il download gratis di foto creata con HTML, CSS, JavaScript e React.
+It is a free responsive web application to search and download photos created with HTML, CSS, JavaScript and React.

-Uso l'API di Unsplash per la parte delle foto e un'altra API per la parte di registrazione utente e favoriti.
+Includes user registration and favorites section.

+I use the Unsplash API for the part of the photos and another API for the part of user registration and favorites.

+UED · Sviluppo front-end · React.js · JavaScript · CSS · HTML

-# Schermate del progetto
+# Screenshot

 ![Screenshot (87)](https://user-images.githubusercontent.com/93666699/178225786-382fbad9-3029-4f31-8335-61f6b1d0f586.png)